Ben Revere: Philadelphia Phillies

-On May 27, 2014, Revere finally hit his first MLB home run in his 1,466th career at-bat, the longest streak without a home run to begin a career since Frank Taveras in 1977.
+On May 27, 2014, Revere hit his first MLB home run in his 1,466th career at-bat, the longest streak without a home run to begin a career since Frank Taveras in 1977.
 On September 5, Revere hit another home run, the second of his career, against Washington Nationals right-handed pitcher Rafael Soriano.
-In the waning weeks of the season, Revere was firmly embroiled in the battle for the National League batting title along with Justin Morneau and Josh Harrison, among others.
+In the waning weeks of the season, Revere was firmly embroiled in the battle for the National League batting title with Justin Morneau, Josh Harrison, and others.
 In 151 games of 2014, Revere hit .306 with an NL-leading 184 hits, 49 stolen bases, two home runs, and 28 RBIs.
 Paul Boye wrote, "The fact of the matter boils down to this: Ben Revere is the best option in center field for this team, given both internal and external options at this point."
 On October 1, 2014, Revere underwent right ankle surgery to remove two screws.

 After having played center field exclusively during his first two years with the Phillies, Revere spent some time in left field during spring training in 2015 while Odubel Herrera played in center; manager Ryne Sandberg noted that Revere's arm may fit better in left field.
 In 96 games with the Phillies, Revere batted .298 with 24 stolen bases, 1 home run, and 26 RBI.